CS Universitatea Craiova: Universitatea, a rising team (1958–1970)

-The first Divizia A season was challenging for who were saved from relegation in the last rounds with just one point more than the first relegated team, Minerul Baia Mare.
-The end of the next season found Știința ranked eighth, the middle of the standing, and they were already putting the first bases of a team able to issue claims to the title.
+The first season in Divizia A was challenging for the Students, who avoided relegation in the final rounds, finishing 11th, just one point above the first relegated team, Minerul Baia Mare.
+By the end of the following season, Știința had climbed to 8th place, laying the foundations of a side capable of challenging for the title.

 In the summer of 1966, the club was renamed from Știința Craiova to Universitatea Craiova.
 Nevertheless, supporters continued to include in their chants and their encouragements the name Știința.
 Universitatea supporters tend to chant Hei, hei, hai Știința! at times of loss.

-As Universitatea followed seasons of contrasting results, in some of them, the team delighted the audience in others less, but has remained in the first division, regardless of the situation: 1966–67 (third), 1967–68 (11th), 1968–69 (seventh), 1969–70 (4th).
+As Universitatea experienced seasons of contrasting results, the team alternated between challenging near the top of the table and more modest campaigns, but managed to remain in the first division throughout the period, finishing 3rd in 1966–67, 11th in 1967–68, 7th in 1968–69, and 4th in 1969–70.